 #2: NOT OPTIMIZING YOUR PINTEREST BOARDS

 When you pick your titles, don’t pick cutesy titles.
 Pick titles that use words people would actually search for instead.
-This gives you a better chance to show up in search results.
+This gives you a better chance to show up in search results and helps Pinterest better understand your boards.
 It might be a fun title for you, but if it doesn’t help you get more clicks, it probably isn’t worth the cute title.

 #3: NOT HAVING A “BEST OF” BOARD ON PINTEREST